-4.5 WHAT ARE VALUES?
+4.2.
+VALUES

 According to one definition, a value is "an enduring belief that a specific mode of conduct or end state of existence is personally or socially preferable to an opposite or converse mode of conduct or end state of existence."
 By contrast, a value is a judgment that something is "good" or "bad," "important" or "unimportant," and so on.
-As such, values serve a useful function in providing guidelines or standards for choosing one's own behaviour and for evaluating the behaviour of others.
+As such, values serve a useful function in providing guidelines or standards for choosing one's own behavior and for evaluating the behavior of others.

-4.5.1 Types of values
+4.2.1 TYPES OF VALUES